 The financial statements also present the financial information of the aforementioned Lawson View Townhomes, LP, Sunshine Park, LP, Meadow Wood Townhomes, LP, Jackson Heights Apartments, LP, Central Villas, LP, and Housing Plus, Inc, as discretely presented component units.
-For all six of these entities, the Commission or one of its blended component units is a partner and management agent for the limited partnership.
+For all six of these entities, the Commission or one of its blended component units is a partner and management agent for the limited partnership or has a majority interest in board members.